takara-ai/Website/content/what we do/4QUxkYHDi62frNly6YpPP1.en-gb.md

 # Audience

 Perfect for business leaders and decision-makers who are AI-novices but experts in their own operations.
-By leveraging your deep understanding of your business processes, you&#39;ll uncover unique AI opportunities specific to your organization.
+By leveraging your deep understanding of your business processes, you&#39;ll uncover unique AI opportunities specific to your organisation.
 Come as you are – your industry expertise is the only prerequisite for unlocking AI&#39;s potential in your business landscape.